Vonage-Community/web_components-video_api-javascript/live-poll/README.md

 <live-poll></live-poll>
 ```

+### Custom Event to listen for

+- `poll-status` : status of the poll.
+Can be either started, stopped, resetted, closed, or vote.

 ## Styling

 The Web Component uses the [CSS pseudo-element `::part`](https://developer.mozilla.org/en-US/docs/Web/CSS/::part) for styling.
 So you can style it the same way you would style a regular button element.
 Here's an example: